Using Perplexity for Deep OSINT Research

 Perplexity Workflow

-Result: Current attack reports, CVSS scoring, patch status, active exploit code
+Result: Current attack reports, CVSS score, patch status, active exploit code

-Query 2: "Which threat actors are known for exploiting similar vulnerabilities?"
+Query 2: "Which threat actors are known to exploit similar vulnerabilities?"

 Result: Attribution, TTPs, historical context

-Query 3: "What are industry best practices for defending against this attack?"
+Query 3: "What are the industry best practices for defending against this attack?"

-Output: Executive brief with citations, ready in 30 minutes
+Output: Executive briefing with citations, ready in 30 minutes

 Value

-Perplexity compressed 4-8 hours of research into 30 minutes, with cited sources enabling verification.
+Perplexity compressed 4 to 8 hours of research into 30 minutes, with cited sources that enable verification.

 Use Case 2: Competitive Intelligence